toshipiazza/dropwizard-auth-ms-ad/README.md

     }

 ## Configuration
 The aim of this project is to minimize the amount of required configuration.
-The only REQUIRED configuration variable if *domain*
+The only REQUIRED configuration variable is *domain*

     ad:
         domain: my.company.example.com